cube-drone/rt0/players-guide/src/player/introduction.md

 # Introduction

-_Seven haunted teenagers must survive one school year on a moonbase with an insane computer._
+_Haunted teenagers must survive one school year on a moonbase with an insane computer._

 Remaining Teenagers: Zero, (or **RT:0** for short), is a sci-fi/fantasy tabletop roleplaying game played with Tarot decks.